 Numerical results for a plane mixing layer problem evolving in time at relatively high Reynolds number are presented in this section.
-Mixing layers are encountered in aerodynamics, in the atmosphere or the ocean (e.g., in the wake of mountains, in the Gulf Stream, or in the Mediterranean sea), as well as in the atmospheres of Jupiter and Saturn (at the interface between neighboring zonal jets), confer [38].
+Mixing layers are encountered in aero-dynamics, in the atmosphere or the ocean (e.g., in the wake of mountains, in the Gulf Stream, or in the Mediterranean sea), as well as in the atmospheres of Jupiter and Saturn (at the interface between neighboring zonal jets), confer [40].
 Such a flow permits the study of transition to turbulence far from boundaries, and thus the influence of boundaries is removed.
 The opportunity of considering a two-dimensional problem allows to perform numerical simulations up to a certain level of resolution with the available computer resources.
-The interaction between two- and three-dimensional turbulence related to this flow has been analyzed in [38].
-The plane mixing layer problem has been investigated experimentally, for instance, in [11] for a turbulent regime as well as in [50] at moderate Reynolds number.
-An extensive review of this type of flows is given in [32].
-Numerically, it has been deeply discussed in [38], where a Direct Numerical Simulation (DNS) of a two-dimensional temporal mixing layer problem was performed, applying a second order Finite Difference Method (FDM) at the high resolution of 2562 grid points with a uniform spacing in each direction.
-Further numerical studies for this problem, including Large Eddy Simulation (LES), VMS and stabilized models, may be found, e.g., in [8, 12, 28, 29, 34, 35, 44].
-The corresponding three-dimensional case has been analyzed numerically, e.g., in [3, 34, 35, 45].
+The interaction between two- and three-dimensional turbulence related to this flow has been analyzed in [40].

+The plane mixing layer problem has been investigated experimentally, for instance, in [12] for a turbulent regime as well as in [52] at moderate Reynolds number.
+An extensive review of this type of flows is given in [34].
+Numerically, it has been deeply discussed in [40], where a Direct Numerical Simulation (DNS) of a two-dimensional temporal mixing layer problem was performed, applying a second order Finite Difference Method (FDM) at the high resolution of 2562 grid points with a uniform spacing in each direction.
+Further numerical studies for this problem, including Large Eddy Simulation (LES), VMS and stabilized models, may be found, e.g., in [9, 13, 30, 31, 36, 37, 46].
+The corresponding three-dimensional case has been analyzed numerically, e.g., in [4, 36, 37, 47].

-For the setup of our numerical simulations, we chose to follow the guidelines given in [28], where numerical studies of a 2D mixing layer problem for a LES with a three-level VMS finite element method were performed.
-As a benchmark, we considered the numerical results obtained by the so-called "basic method" in [28], which consists of a Pressure Stabilizing Petrov-Galerkin (PSPG) FEM with an additional grad-div stabilization term.
+For the setup of our numerical simulations, we chose to follow the guidelines given in [30], where numerical studies of a 2D mixing layer problem for a LES with a three-level VMS finite element method were performed.
+As a benchmark, we considered the numerical results obtained by the so-called "basic method" in [30], which consists of a Pressure Stabilizing Petrov-Galerkin (PSPG) FEM with an additional grad-div stabilization term.

 Setup for numerical simulations.
-We used a setup similar to the one of [28].
-The problem is defined in $\Omega = (0, 1)^2$.
-Free-slip boundary conditions were applied at y = 0 and y = 1, and periodic boundary conditions were prescribed at x = 0 and x = 1.
+We used a setup similar to the one of [30].
+The problem is defined in $\Omega = (0,1)^2$.
+Free-slip boundary conditions were applied at y=0 and y=1, and periodic boundary conditions were prescribed at x=0 and x=1.
 The initial velocity field is given by a hyperbolic tangent basic profile reading:

-(5.7) $$\boldsymbol{u}0 = \begin{pmatrix} U\infty \tanh((2y-1)/\delta_0) \\ 0 \end{pmatrix},$$ where δ_0 denotes the initial vorticity thickness, which will be defined below.
+(5.7) $$\mathbf{u}0 = \begin{pmatrix} U{\infty} \tanh((2y-1)/\delta_0) \\ 0 \end{pmatrix},$$ where δ_0 denotes the initial vorticity thickness, which will be defined below.
 The initial velocity distribution (5.7) is displayed in Figure 2.